Skip to main content

 • team’s decision on whether this system is in scope

-Documenting the critical systems you identify gives you a shortlist of systems in scope that your team can prioritise.
+The critical systems you identify gives you a list of of systems potentially in scope that your team can prioritise.

 Prioritise your critical systems